 Select ACCOUNT SETTINGS, and then select Account Resources.

 In the top right corner, select the filter icon.

 In Name, enter the name of an existing template, and then select New Filter.

 In Filter Name, enter a name for the filter.

 Set the visibility of the filter by selecting one of the following:

 If you do not select anything, the visibility is set to Only me by default.

 Select Save, and then Apply.

-Your filter now appears in the saved filter list.
+Your filter now displays in the saved filter list.
 You can view the templates by selecting this filter.